Family of teen hit by driver in St. Louis leans on ‘strength,’ asks for ‘wave of prayers’

 Janae Edmondson, 17, has been alert and knows her parents are by her side at a St. Louis hospital.
 She has been able to communicate with her parents and older sister, said coach Jeff Wismer of the Mid TN Volleyball Club.

-Janae underwent unplanned surgery Wednesday because of medical complications and has faced "considerable pain," Wismer said.
+Janae underwent unplanned surgery Wednesday has faced "considerable pain," Wismer said.
 Her family asked for privacy and "a strong wave of prayers," he added.

 "The family is thankful for the (news) coverage, the grateful outpouring of support on site and throughout the country," he said.